I’d like to go back to bed this morning.

 unsure what had just happened.

-All I could think about was how much I felt like my mother in that moment.
+All I could think about was how much I felt like my mother

 How much I was turning in to her.